razor-x/eve-overview/README.md

     git remote add origin git@github.com:username/username-blog.git
     git push -u origin master

-Now, the `razorx-jekyll-and-zurb` branch will pull changes from this project, which you can then merge into your other branches.
+Now, the `jekyll-and-zurb` branch will pull changes from this project, which you can then merge into your other branches.

 ## Updating